lifeforms/irssi-smartfilter/README.md

 - Download `smartfilter.pl` to your `.irssi/scripts` directory
 - To run once: `/run smartfilter`
 - To run automatically, create a symlink to `smartfilter.pl` in your `.irssi/scripts/autorun` directory

+## Optional configuration
+- You can specify a space-separated list of channels for which the filtering will be disabled: `/set smartfilter_ignored_chans #channel1 #channel2`
-- Optionally change the recent activity time (in seconds): `/set smartfilter_delay 1200`
+- You can change the recent activity time (in seconds): `/set smartfilter_delay 1200`
 - Old nicks are removed from memory periodically.
-You can change how often the garbage collection runs by doing (how many smartfilter-delays it waits): `/set smartfilter_garbage_multiplier 4`
+You can change how often the garbage collection runs by picking after how many smartfilter-delays it runs: `/set smartfilter_garbage_multiplier 4`
-- You can specify a space-separated list of channels for which the filtering will be disabled: `/set smartfilter_ignored_chans #channel1 #channel2`

 ## Contributors
 [Christian Brassat](http://crshd.anapnea.net/2012/10/03/Smartfilter-for-Irssi/), [Niall Bunting](http://niallbunting.com/), [Walter Hop](https://lifeforms.nl/) and [Frantisek Sumsal](https://github.com/mrc0mmand)